(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Depending on the situation, if no one else is complaining about this difficult coworker – you need to look at your role in the conflict and what you're bringing to the relationship with the colleague too.

 If you can keep the “problem as the problem”, you might find the person isn’t as difficult as you are making them out to be.

 The better the relationship you can have with the person, the higher the chances of finding a solution to your challenges.

-If you’ve let this situation go on for too long or if it is a big or growing issue, you may not be able to continue working with the person.
+If you’ve let this situation go on for too long or if it's a growing issue or has become toxic, you may not be able to continue working with the person.

 This will all depend on the career you are in and whether you have a supervisor willing to make changes.

 Tips For Dealing With a Difficult Co-Worker

-As stated above, if you are in one of those situations – report it to Human Resources and your supervisor immediately and contact the authorities when warranted.
+As stated above, if you're in one of those situations – report it to Human Resources and your supervisor immediately and contact the authorities when warranted.

 1. Tolerate the Situation and Their Personality

 No one is saying you need to be friends with a difficult colleague.
 But if the problem isn’t too big, you may have to just accept the person for who they are and stop focusing on it so much.